Somali-American nears new historic mark with primary win

 Omar won her state House seat in 2016 after defeating a well-regarded, 44-year incumbent in a Democratic primary.
 She’s served just a single term in the House, stuck in the minority and boasting few legislative accomplishments.

-But she brought undeniable star power to the race, riding the fame from her history-making 2016 election to a spot on the cover of TIME Magazine and a cameo in a recent Maroon 5 music video.
+But she brought undeniable star power to the race, riding the fame from her history-making 2016 election to a spot on the cover of Time magazine and a cameo in a recent Maroon 5 music video.

 She won late support from Alexandria Ocasio-Cortez, the New York City congressional candidate who unseated a longtime incumbent in June.